sdrann/fridge-notes-app/README.md

 # Fridge Notes App

 Keeping your notes made easier with this React.js app.
-Using LocalStorage, React MUI and well designed images and stickers, looks and accesibility combine to make an user-friendly app.
+Using LocalStorage, React MUI and well designed images and stickers, looks and accesibility combine to make an user-friendly note taking app.

 Image of the button section of the page
 ![PROJECT IMAGE 1](fridge-notes2.PNG)